tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    allows servers that reject ECH and use ClientHelloOuter to safely ignore any early data sent by the client per {{RFC8446, Section 4.2.10}}.

-Note that these rules may change in the presence of an application profile specifying otherwise.

 The client might duplicate non-sensitive extensions in both messages.
 However, implementations need to take care to ensure that sensitive extensions are not offered in the ClientHelloOuter.
 See {{outer-clienthello}} for additional